Halo 👋, selamat datang di Nakamura Study Japan! Ada yang bisa saya bantu hari ini?

 No criminal record

-At Nakamura Study Japan, we provide full support for individuals who aspire to pursue a career in Japan’s caregiving sector.
-We partner with established and trusted nursing homes and caregiving companies that are officially registered and recognized by the Japanese government, ensuring every participant’s work placement is legal and safe.
+At Nakamura Study Japan, we provide full support for individuals who aspire to pursue a career in Japan’s civil construction sector.
+We partner with established and trusted construction companies that are officially registered and recognized by the Japanese government, ensuring every participant’s work placement is legal and safe.

-Our training program equips participants with essential Japanese language skills and caregiving knowledge.
+Our training program equips participants with essential Japanese language skills and civil construction knowledge.
 It includes:

 – Japanese language classes aiming for JFT-Basic A2 or JLPT N4 level.

-Through Nakamura Study Japan, you can build a meaningful career in Japan, gain international experience, and bring valuable caregiving skills back to your community in the future.
-We are committed to guiding you step by step until you achieve your dream of working in Japan’s caregiving sector.
+Through Nakamura Study Japan, you can build a meaningful career in Japan’s civil construction industry, gain international experience, and bring valuable technical skills back to your community in the future.
+We are committed to guiding you step by step until you achieve your dream of working in Japan’s construction sector.

 Language Preparation (9 months):

-Study Japanese until passing JFT Basic A2 or JLPT N4 and the caregiving (SSW) skill test.
+Study Japanese until passing JFT Basic A2 or JLPT N4 and the civil construction (SSW) skill test.

 SSW Exam Preparation (1 month):

-Study and prepare for the SSW caregiving skill exam.
+Study and prepare for the SSW civil construction skill exam.

 Document Preparation (1 month):